 If you want the most natural way to keep furniture and hardwood floors from damage, regular trimming is a great option.
 Keeping their claws short can prevent them from puncturing surfaces.

 However, this might require you to trim their claws every two weeks, which can be a hassle for some pet owners.
-We searched for a good trimmer and came across the Whiskers Wishes Cat Nail Trimmer.
-Veterinarian grade and very affordable, you might want to check it out if you want a good trimmer for your cat’s claws.
+A veterinarian grade cat nail clipper and very affordable, you might want to check it out if you want a good trimmer for your cat’s claws.

 2. Training your cat not to scratch furniture (Scratching Post)